Preparing children for kindergarten can feel overwhelming. With so many expectations, it’s easy to wonder what actually matters most.

 Children need to be able to express their needs, understand directions, and engage in simple conversations.

-Simple tools like real images and visual supports help children connect words to meaning more effectively.
+Simple tools like open conversations, real images, and visual supports help children connect words to meaning more effectively.

 2. Ability to Follow Directions